-- 1. Quid Pro Quo: - a. an employee of the recipient, - b. conditions the provision of an aid, benefit, or service of the recipient, - c. on an individual's participation in unwelcome sexual conduct.
+- 1. Quid Pro Quo:

+- a. an employee of the College,

+- b. conditions the provision of an aid, benefit, or service of the College,

+- c. on an individual's participation in unwelcome sexual conduct.

 - 2. Sexual Harassment:

 - a. unwelcome conduct,

 - b. determined by a reasonable person,

 - c. to be so severe, and

 - d. pervasive, and,

 - e. objectively offensive,

-f. that it effectively denies a person equal access to Spring Hill College's education program or activity.
+- f. that it effectively denies a person equal access to Spring Hill College's education program or activity.

 - 3. Sexual assault, defined as:

 - a.
 Sex Offenses, Forcible: Any sexual act directed against another person,

-- without the consent of the Complainant,
+- i. without the consent of the Complainant,

-- including instances in which the Complainant is incapable of giving consent.
+- ii. including instances in which the Complainant is incapable of giving consent.

 - b.
 Sex Offenses, Non-forcible:

-- o Incest:
+- i.
+Incest:

-- 1. Non-forcible sexual intercourse,
+- 1. Non-forcible sexual intercourse.

 - 2. between persons who are related to each other,

 - 3. within the degrees wherein marriage is prohibited by Alabama law.

-- Statutory Rape:
+- ii.
+Statutory Rape:

 - 1. Non-forcible sexual intercourse,

 - 2. with a person who is under the statutory age of consent of 16.

 - 4. Dating Violence, defined as:

 - a. violence,

 - b. on the basis of sex,

 - c. committed by a person,

-d. who is in or has been in a social relationship of a romantic or intimate nature with the Complainant.
+- d. who is in or has been in a social relationship of a romantic or intimate nature with the Complainant.

-- i.The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
-For the purposes of this definition- - ii.Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - iii.Dating violence does not include acts covered under the definition of domestic violence.
+- i.
+The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+For the purposes of this definition-

+- ii.
+Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.

+- iii.
+Dating violence does not include acts covered under the definition of domestic violence.

-5. Domestic Violence, defined as:
+- 5. Domestic Violence, defined as:

-- a. violence, - b. on the basis of sex,
+- a. violence,

+- b. on the basis of sex,

-c. committed by a current or former spouse or intimate partner of the Complainant, d. by a person with whom the Complainant shares a child in common, or e. by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or f. by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of Alabama, or g. by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of Alabama.
+- c. committed by a current or former spouse or intimate partner of the victim,

+- d. by a person with whom the victim shares a child in common, or

+- e. by a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner, or

+- f. by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Alabama, or

+- g. by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of Alabama.